 Cars behave differently in different kinds of weather.
 In hot summer months, they can be prone to overheating.
 In the winter, your battery may die.
 Follow these tips to keep your car in good shape year-round.

 - Become a member of AAA (or a similar organization).
 These car clubs will provide assistance with flat tires, towing, overheating, and locking your keys in the car, among other things.
 If you don’t know much about car maintenance but drive frequently, a membership will save you money in the long run and provide peace of mind should something happen.
-A lot of insurance companies also offer similar benefits.
+Many insurance companies also offer similar benefits.

 - Make sure you have plenty of antifreeze before the winter and plenty of wiper fluid and coolant at all times.
 Antifreeze and coolant maintain your engine temperature and help prevent your car from overheating.